Group Control Type

 |Control View||Content View|

 Group controls typically include UI Automation support for control types found below them in the subtree, including the ListItem, TreeItem, and DataItem control types.
-Because Group is a generic container, it is possible for any type of control to be under the group control in the tree.
+Because a group control is a generic container, it is possible for any type of control to be under the group control in the tree.

 The following table lists the UI Automation properties whose value or definition is especially relevant to the group controls.
 For more information about UI Automation properties, see Retrieving Properties from UI Automation Elements.